Rahul Gandhi returns to Delhi with Jack Russell Terrier puppy from Goa | Politics

 The Congress leader arrived at the shelter in Mapusa at around 9 am on Thursday on his way to Manohar International Airport, Mopa in North Goa.

-Pitre said Gandhi was at the kennel for short time before he left to the airport.
+Pitre said Gandhi was at the kennel for a short time before he left for the airport.
 She said the Congress leader was humble and down to earth.

-She said most of the time, Gandhi was busy playing with dogs during his visit to the shelter home.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)